 Focus: Sport & Exercise

 Quality Participation on Playgrounds Blueprint

 A team of researchers and practitioners with expertise in childhood disability, inclusive play, and community programming have produced a Quality Participation on Playgrounds Blueprint resource.
 It is adapted from the Canadian Disability Participation Project’s Blueprint for Building Quality Participation in Sport for Children, Youth, and Adults with a Disability.
 The resource presents 20 evidence-informed strategies for building quality participation on playgrounds for children with disabilities.
-A pdf of the resource can be found at the bottom of the page or select the image below.
+A pdf of the resource, in English or French, can be found at the bottom of the page or by selecting the images below.

 How You Can Foster Quality Participation in Play for Children with Disabilities on Playgrounds - Programmer Version